 One of the most popular questions out there by wine consumers is how long a particular wine will last or what is it’s ability to stored and aged.
 Should I drink it now or can I drink it in years to come?
 If it was that easy to provide a response that was universal across all wines it would make any wine professional’s job a whole lot easier.
 Unfortunately, every wine is different and there are many factors that go into how long a wine can age which we will address.

-Another key factor in determining how well a wine can age is how it is stored.
+Another key factor in determining how well a wine can age is the storing.
 If you think about the life of a wine and everything from the grape’s infancy in the vineyards to being bottled and making its way into your home, you’ll realize there are many moving parts.
 Transportation in how the wine bottle gets from the winery to your home is quite the journey.
 If we’re talking Italian wine it obviously has to make it from Italy to your country, then to a warehouse where it is then delivered to your local store and then to your home.
 Without knowing every party that took part in the handling of your wine and what the conditions were of how they were stored, it’s impossible to know if the wine was affected en route to you purchasing the bottle.

 What is even the purpose of aging a wine?
 One may want to age a wine because it signifies a special occasion.
 It may have been an unforgettable vacation that we experienced and would love to relive the moment years later.
 Also, as a wine ages it takes on different nuances that can be very favorable.
 If you do decide to age a wine that you have selected, make sure you have proper conditions to store the wine in.
 It includes a cool, dark place on its side.
 This way you are taking care of the wine in the best way possible to enjoy it for years to come.